 Sort the export three times and tag each query based on which pattern it fits:

 Pattern 1: High impressions, low clicks, position 8-20.
 You’re showing up for the question but your result isn’t compelling enough to click.
-Either your title and meta description are weak, or your page doesn’t actually answer the question, which Google knows and downranks you for.
+Either your title and meta description are weak, or your page doesn’t actually answer the question, which Google notices and downranks you for.

 PAA is Google’s admission of what adjacent questions buyers ask next.
 Every expansion is a data point.
 Work through ten core category terms, clicking each PAA branch three levels deep, and you’ll have 60-100 question variations in about an hour.

 Copy each one into a spreadsheet as you go.
-They are written in buyer language because Google is mirroring real query data.
+They are written in buyer language, because Google is mirroring real query data.

 Tools like Keyword Tool and AnswerThePublic automate this scrape if you want to skip the manual version.
 The free tiers are usually enough for a first pass.